Milk thistle for dogs is becoming a common mainstream treatment for liver problems, bowel disorders, and cancer treatments.

-Milk thistle is a herbal treatment often used in humans to treat liver problems and more.
+Milk thistle is a herbal treatment.
+It is often used in humans to treat liver problems and more.

 It is derived from the milk thistle plant, also known as Silybum Marianum.

-The active ingredient of milk thistle is silymarin, which is a flavonoid most often found in the seeds of the plant.
+The active ingredient of milk thistle is silymarin.
+This is a flavonoid most often found in the seeds of the plant.

 This flavonoid has potentially beneficial antioxidant qualities, which is what can help our dogs with certain health issues.

-Although milk thistle has been a popular herbal remedy with holistic veterinarians for years, there are very few scientific studies that research the efficacy of the treatment.
+Milk thistle has been a popular herbal remedy with holistic veterinarians for years.
+But there are very few scientific studies that research the efficacy of the treatment.